kepiej/DEAUtils/README.md

 # DEAUtils
-Utility functions for Data Envelopment Analysis (DEA)
+Utilities for Data Envelopment Analysis (DEA)

-This repository will host various utility functions that one may need when doing a DEA analysis.
+This repository will host various utilities that one may need when doing a DEA analysis.

 If you use any of these functions in your own work, then please acknowledge my work whenever possible.